kilfour/SOFG-Mods/Doc/TheBroken.md

 ### Liturgy of Yield ###
 *“A rite of offering.
 Gold gleams where faith runs deepest.”*
 Collects 50 gold from your followers.
 Shard strength needs to be greater than 50.
+Based on intrigue, but faster with more Shard magnitude.

 ---